-As the bottom line for manager is participation rate, managers who have been inactive for 6 cycles or above will lose their entire Kairo balance.
-Inactivity is defined as not making any investments or margin trades.
+As the bottom line for manager is participation rate, managers who have been inactive for 2 cycles or above will lose their entire Kairo balance.
+Inactivity is defined as not making any trade.

 If a prominent manager with a large amount of Kairo unfortunately passes away, and they made no arrangements to pass on their manager account to someone else, the capital under their management will never be invested in anything, which may greatly reduce the efficiency of Betoken.